19aksh07/queen-at-twenty-one/poems.md

 With you, I learned what hearts are for,
 Not walls, but doors that open more,
 A gift so rare, so pure, so true,
-Love found its meaning—when I found you.
+Love found its meaning, when I found you.

 ## 14. My Happiness
 Happiness wears your gentle face,